EgeEzen/Laboratory-Work/README.md

 ## Python-RnaSeq-Post-Analysis

 This directory contains Heatmap and PCA codes if you want to further modify and/or want to use Python for these purposes instead of R.

+## Alpha-Fold-Interaction-Scores

+### Interaction Scoring Script

+This Python script first utilizes 'ProDy' library to take the AlphaFold-Multimer predicted structures (.pdb files) and divides the two chains (all of the predicted structures are dimers) and returns pdb files to the directory.
+Then with the 'freesasa' library, SASA scores (accessibility of each residue by a molecule that is approximately in water molecule size) for each residue are calculated for each of the pdb file: The main pdb file (dimer structure) and its two chains (monomers).
+By comparing the SASA scores of each residue of the chains to their main structure, the buried area of the dimers are calculated.
+The threshold for SASA score difference was chosen after an extensive trial and error.
+PAE (predicted aligned error) is one of the outputs of the AlphaFold and they are stored in the json file as in dictionary-like structure.
+Making these scores, an interaction score between the predicted dimers is formed.
+It should be noted that for PAE, only the residues that are found as interaction sites are chosen (from buried area,SASA) and the PAE scores were computed from interchain residues.